dominiclet/obsidian-note-definitions/README.md

 This is so as to keep the definition file looking like just another markdown file as opposed to introducing custom syntax for these files.
 However, this means that certain restrictive rules need to be followed:

-1. A definition block consists of a word, an alias (optional) and a definition.
+1. A definition block consists of a phrase (a phrase being a set of 1 to 5 words), an alias (optional) and a definition.
 They must be strictly provided in that order.
-2. A word is denoted with a line in the following format `# <WORD>`.
+2. A phrase is denoted with a line in the following format `# <PHRASE>`.
 This is rendered as a markdown header in Obsidian.
-3. An **optional** alias is expected after a word.
+3. An **optional** alias is expected after a phrase.
 This must be a line surrounded by asterisks, eg. `*alias*`.
 This is rendered as italics in Obsidian.
-4. A line that occurs after a registered **word** and is not an alias is deemed to be a definition.
+4. A line that occurs after a registered **phrase** and is not an alias is deemed to be a definition.
 Definitions can be multi-line.
 All subsequent lines are definitions until the definition block delimiter is encountered.
 5. A line with nothing but three hyphens `---` is used as a delimiter to separate definition blocks.
 This is rendered as a delimiting line in Obsidian.

 Example definition file with two definition blocks: